chachambone/wk1-js/README.md

 # Installation and Usage

-Clone the Repository: Clone the repository to your local machine using the following command:
+### Clone the Repository: Clone the repository to your local machine using the following command:

 `git clone https://github.com/chachambone/wk1-js.git`

+### Open the Project in Visual Studio Code (VS Code):

+- Navigate to the project folder:

+`cd wk1-js`

+- Open the folder in VS Code:

+`code .`